AxelGoetz/basic-shell/README.md

 - Spacing and escape characters (`cd "my directory"` or `cd my\ directory`)
 - Quit the shell (`exit`)

+To run the shell, first change the `profile` file such that it contains the appropriate `HOME` and `PATH` variables.
+Then run `make` to compile and finally to actually run `./main` to run the shell.

 ## Project Structure
 ```
 .